 - Stress (acute & chronic)

 - Pre- and post-surgical prep and pain

-Take care of yourself after your session.
-Most importantly, hydrate more than you normally would.
-In general, avoid intense exercise for the rest of the day.
-If possible, do gentle stretches.
+Take care of yourself after your session; ask your body what it needs.
+Hydrate more than you normally would.
 If you are feeling tired from a particularly intense session, try and get some extra rest; maybe journal or take a hot bath.

 If you felt something significant after your session, whether “positive” or “negative,” I’d love to hear about it.
 Please let me know!
 This is great feedback for me that I can add to your file and take into consideration for future sessions.

-Occasional massage is terrific for relaxation.
+Occasional sessions are terrific for relaxation.
 If you’re working toward relief from specific issues, however, more regular treatment is usually necessary, at least in the short term.
-The therapeutic benefits of massage are cumulative, and the more frequently you receive massage the more responsive your body will become as chronic patterns of stress and tension are released.
-If you have chronic muscular tension or are recovering from an injury, it will likely take a few closely spaced sessions to see lasting results, at which point less frequent maintenance sessions will likely keep you on track with your goals.
+The therapeutic benefits of any modality are cumulative, and the more frequently you seek it out, the more responsive your body will become as chronic patterns of stress and tension are released.
+If you feel you are in a crisis (physical, emotional, mental, spiritual), it will likely take a few closely spaced sessions to see lasting results, at which point less frequent maintenance sessions will likely help you move forward in a way that feels supported.